-In 2017, Northwest Health Foundation convened the Disability Justice Leaders Collaborative – a group of fourteen disabled people of color interested in deepening their understanding of disability justice and discussing visions and strategies for ensuring the needs of people with disabilities are centered in decision-making.
+In 2017 and 2018, Northwest Health Foundation convened the Disability Justice Leaders Collaborative – a group of fourteen disabled people of color interested in deepening their understanding of disability justice and discussing visions and strategies for ensuring the needs of people with disabilities are centered in decision-making.
 Tamyca is one of the leaders participating in the Collaborative.

 Q. What communities do you consider yourself a part of?

 A. African American, Native American, veterans, military, grandparents, community activists, community health workers, community education workers.

 A. Currently head of the Urban League of Portland's morale committee, as well as facilitator for parent empowerment workshops in the Urban League's community health worker program.

 Q. What leadership roles do you hope to take on in the future?

 A. I would love to work up the chain to management and executive management positions within the Urban League.
 I also want to be highly active in roles of systemic change within broken systems hurting our communities.